carloalbertogiordano/TCFS/README.md

 ## Roadmap
 - Key management:
   - ~~Store a per-file key in the extended attributes and use the user key to decipher it.~~
-  - Implement a kernel module to rebuild the private key to decipher the files.
-This module will use a certificate and your key to rebuild the private key
+  - ~~Implement a kernel module to rebuild the private key to decipher the files.
+This module will use a certificate and your key to rebuild the private key~~
   - Implement key recovery.
-  - Switch to public/private key (done in the server, fuse module is missing this feature at the moment)
 - Implement threshold sharing files (done in the server, fuse module is missing this feature at the moment).
 - Server:
   - ~~Implement user registration and deregistration~~